Allie Auton Flashes Her Pert Booty In A Speckled Thong Bikini While Soaking Up Some Sun At The Beach

 Allie Auton stunned her 617,000 Instagram followers with a smoking-hot update today in which she flaunted her killer assets.
-The new snap showed the 24-year-old model rocking a speckled bikini that showcased a generous amount of skin as she spent a sunny day at a beach in Australia.
+The new snap showed the 24-year-old model rocking a speckled bikini which showcased a generous amount of skin as she spent a sunny day at a beach in Australia.

 In the post, Allie wore a sexy two-piece swimsuit from White Fox Boutique.
 The set had a white base with black spots all over.
-The plunging neckline displayed an ample amount of her decolletage, and her stance made her cleavage look more prominent.
+The plunging neckline displayed an ample amount of her décolletage, and her pose put the spotlight on her cleavage.
 The straps that provided support for the piece went over her shoulders, highlighting her lean arms.

-She sported a matching thong that showcased her curvaceous backside.
-It seemed to have high leg cuts that helped accentuate her slender hips.
-Like the top, the bottoms had strings that were tied on the sides of her hips.
-The light-colored bikini was a nice contrast to her tanned complexion.

 Several rock formations and lush greenery were seen behind her.
 The blue sky, the shoreline, and the vast ocean were also visible in the background.